A Not-So-Itsy-Bitsy Spider - felt sewing pattern PDF| Add a Review

 What you get

 I originally designed this spider as a best friend for Nellie the Pig.
 She was made of light grey felt with a friendly smiling face - not scary at all.
-This is the perfect little spider to send up the water spout when you're singing The Itsy Bitsy Spider with a group of preschoolers. :-) I named her Aranea after one of Charlotte's daughters who decided to stay behind with Wilbur.
+It's the perfect little spider to send up the water spout when you're singing The Itsy Bitsy Spider with a group of preschoolers. :-) I named her Aranea after one of Charlotte's daughters who decided to stay behind with Wilbur.

 However - I decided that a spider pattern just wouldn't be right without a slightly spookier version.
 I wanted to show you another version that would be perfect for Halloween decorations - something you could scatter around a table. :-) This version skips the embroidered face and uses Licorice felt for a slightly-hairy-looking, almost-black spider.
 This is definitely NOT the spider to use with your preschool class.
 It's surprisingly realistic looking!
 Jo suggested adding a hair clip to the bottom of the body for a spooky barrette. :-)